Published Jan 23, 2026 3 Min Read

 Who is an investment advisor?

-How investment advisers work
+How investment advisors work

 Investment advisors work closely with their clients to understand their financial situation, goals, and risk tolerance.
 They analyse market trends, evaluate investment options, and create a customised portfolio.
 Their role includes: